cgalab/monos/README.md

 | &lt;filename&gt; | | input type is either wavefront obj or GML format   |

 Note, the `--verbose` option is only available in the `DEBUG` version.

+Monos reads GraphML format.
+Using [format-converter](https://github.com/cgalab/format-converter) may common formats can be converted into GraphML.

 # Submodules